Norman Ewing: Politics

 On 4 May 1897, Ewing was elected to the Western Australian Legislative Assembly seat of Swan as an independent.
-A few months later he married Maude Louisa Stone, daughter of Sir Edward Stone.
-They had one son and two daughters.
-Ewing held the seat of Swan until March 1901, when he resigned it to take up a short-term seat in the first Australian Senate, which he had won on a Free Trade ticket.
+He held the seat of Swan until March 1901, when he resigned it to take up a short-term seat in the first Australian Senate, which he had won on a Free Trade ticket.
 His term was due to continue until 31 December 1903.
 In 1902, while still a Senator, Ewing stood unsuccessfully for the position of Mayor of Perth.
 He resigned as Senator eight months early on 17 April 1903, becoming the first member of either house of the Australian Parliament to resign his seat.
 In June 1904 he was an independent candidate for the Western Australian Legislative Assembly seat of Canning, but was unsuccessful.

 In 1905, Ewing moved to Hobart, Tasmania, where he established the firm of Ewing and Seager.
 In the federal election of 12 December 1906, he contested a Tasmanian seat in the Senate as an Anti-Socialist, but was defeated by a small margin.
-He then turned to Tasmanian state politics, winning the Tasmanian House of Assembly seat of Franklin in April 1909.
+He then turned to Tasmanian state politics, winning a seat in the Tasmanian House of Assembly district of Franklin in April 1909.
 He held the seat for over six years, for the last year of which he was Leader of the Opposition.

 Supreme Court of Tasmania

 Ewing was made a King's Counsel in 1914, and in September the following year resigned his seat in parliament to accept an appointment as a Judge of the Supreme Court of Tasmania.
 As Judge of the Supreme Court, he was involved in the 1915 Tasmanian Royal Commission into the public debt sinking fund; charges brought against Victor Ratten in 1918.
 He was appointed a Deputy Judge of the Supreme Court of the Northern Territory and chair of the 1919–20 Royal Commission into the administration of the Northern Territory, known as the Darwin Rebellion.
-He also conducted the 1920 Royal Commission in New South Wales into the imprisonment of twelve Industrial Workers of the World members.
+He also conducted the 1920 Royal Commission in New South Wales into the government's imprisonment of twelve Industrial Workers of the World members.

 From November 1923 to June 1924, Ewing was appointed Administrator of Tasmania, while awaiting the arrival of the new governor Captain Sir James O'Grady.
 In 1924 he had a stroke, and thereafter worked only intermittently.
 He died at Launceston on 19 July 1928, and was buried at Carr Villa cemetery.

+Personal life

+In 1897, Ewing married Maude Stone, the daughter of Western Australian judge Edward Albert Stone.
+The couple had a son and a daughter together and adopted another daughter.
+Their first daughter Ethel was killed in a horse riding accident in 1925.